grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ![Apply](images/apply.png)

-Now what you will see are all of the error logs associated with this particular log group.
-This is a great way to quickly see what errors are occuring in your system.
-As well if you expand out the errors you will see links that will take you directly to the AWS X-Ray trace for that particular error or to the AWS CloudWatch Console.
+Now, you will see all the error logs associated with this particular log group.
+This is a great way to quickly see what errors are occurring in your system.
+Also, if you expand out the errors, you will see links that will take you directly to the AWS X-Ray trace for that particular error or to the AWS CloudWatch Console.

-This linking between log and the corresponding trace happens automatically if the the log line contains the [@xrayTraceId field](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/#x-ray-trace-links).
+This linking between the log line and the corresponding trace happens automatically if the the log line contains the [@xrayTraceId field](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/#x-ray-trace-links).

 ![links](images/mainss.png)
 ![trace](images/trace4.png)

 ## Conclusion/Next Steps

 **Well done!** You've established a starting point for your organization to monitor the service performance.
 For additional dashboard ideas, [click here](./supplementary_information/visualization_ideas.md), and to explore different visualization styles within Grafana, [click here](./supplementary_information/visualization_inspiration.md).
-Once the dashboards are to your liking you may want to consider the following next steps to enhance your operation:
+Once the dashboards are to your liking, you may want to consider the following next steps to enhance your operation:

-- **Dashboard Refinement**: Work with your teams to identify any essential metrics or insights that might be missing, and adjust the dashboard accordingly.
+- **Dashboard Refinement**: Work with your teams to identify any essential metrics or insights that might be missing and adjust the dashboard accordingly.
 Ensure it meets the needs of all stakeholders.
 [Click here](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/best-practices/) to learn about dashboarding best practices.

 - **Testing**: Simulate high data rates or errors to verify the dashboard’s effectiveness in reflecting real-time issues.

 - **Granular Alerting** - Utilize [Grafana's Unified Alerting](https://grafana.com/docs/grafana/latest/alerting/) to establish alert conditions, especially those spanning multiple data sources.
 This reduces the need for constant dashboard monitoring.
-As well allows you to get a more holistic view of potential issues.
-[Click here](./supplementary_information/alerting_ideas.md) to get ideas for example alerts.
-[Click here](https://grafana.com/docs/grafana/latest/alerting/set-up/) if you want to learn how to configure an alerts.
+It also allows you to get a more holistic view of potential issues.
+[Click here](./supplementary_information/alerting_ideas.md) to get ideas for configuring possible alerts.
+[Click here](https://grafana.com/docs/grafana/latest/alerting/set-up/) if you want to learn how to configure an alert.

 - **Performance Optimization** - Use monitoring insights to optimize the service's performance.
 Identify bottlenecks and rectify them.

-- **Feedback Loop**: Maintain regular communication with teams using this dashboard, to ensure the dashboard stays relevant and actionable, adjusting it based on their feedback.
+- **Feedback Loop**: Maintain regular communication with teams using this dashboard to ensure it stays relevant and actionable, adjusting it based on their feedback.

 # STOP HERE...
 WE WILL HAVE ANOTHER PRESENTATION BEFORE WE BEGIN LAB 2